 Shockingly, only 22% of businesses are satisfied with their conversion rates.
 If you want to get better at converting leads, you need to pay attention to your sales closing rate.
 This metric is one of the most vital ways of monitoring the efficiency of your individual agents and your overall sales efforts.

-In this blog, we’ll explain what a close rate is and how to calculate it, we’ll explore average sales close rates by industry, and we’ll share ways to improve your sales close rate.
+In this blog, we’ll explain what a close rate is and how to calculate it.
+We’ll also explore average sales close rates by industry, and we’ll share ways to improve your sales close rate.

 What is a sales closing rate?

-Sales closing rate, also known as a closing rate, shows the percentage of leads that become customers.
+A sales closing rate, also known as a closing rate, shows the percentage of leads that become customers.
 It’s one of the primary metrics in determining the effectiveness of your agents and their ability to sell.
-Sales close rate is a valuable key performance indicator (KPI) for your team, it can answer questions such as:
+The sales close rate is a valuable key performance indicator (KPI) for your team, because it answers questions such as:

-If you understand your sales close rate, you can focus your attention on creating realistic targets for your sales team and working on improving your ability to convert.
+If you understand your sales close rate, you can focus your attention on creating realistic targets for your sales team and working on improving their ability to convert with effective agent coaching.